We are excited to announce that we are now accepting project submissions for the FIGMENT NYC 2020 weekend!

 - All art is participatory.
 All of the art at FIGMENT is participatory.
 We look for art that encourages people to play, dance, sing, create, engage, experiment, and explore their environment.
 See below for our curatorial considerations.

 - No sales, logos, or advertising.
 The art at FIGMENT is a gift from the artist to the FIGMENT community.
 Nothing is for sale at FIGMENT.
 At FIGMENT, interactions between people are not mediated by commercial transactions of any kind.
-There is no advertising, nothing is for sale, and no one asks for donations (other than at the ferry landings for the event itself).
+There is no advertising, nothing is for sale, and no one asks for donations (other than for FIGMENT).

 - We’re outdoors in a public park.
 FIGMENT takes place outdoors in a public area, so your project should be designed to withstand the weather and the public.